First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

 If sub-GeV DM exists, these particles would be produced at accelerators.
 Beam-dump experiments have already begun to survey the possible parameter space \cite{PhysRevD.63.112001,Aguilar-Arevalo:2017mqx,PhysRevD.98.112004,CCM:2021leg,BaBar:2008aby,NA64:2019imj,Batell:2014mga} with more experiments planned \cite{Akesson:2018vlm,Battaglieri:2020lds}.
 Searches for accelerator-produced DM are of particular interest as the DM particles are relativistic so that the scattering cross section is relatively spin-independent \cite{Battaglieri:2017aum}.

 Experiments capable of seeing low-energy nuclear recoils associated with \cevns{} can search for an analogous coherent elastic DM-nucleus scattering process \cite{deNiverville:2015mwa,Dutta:2020vop}.
 As the cross section scales according to the square of the proton number $Z^2$, such an experiment can achieve competitive sensitivity with relatively low mass.
+Further, as sub-GeV interactions with the SM are mediated by a new force particle, the hadronic and leptonic DM couplings may be radically different, thus calling for experimental efforts to constrain both.
+While the majority of previous constraints test the coupling between DM and leptons, CEvNS experiments are sensitivity to coherent DM-nucleus scattering, thus probing the quark coupling.

 In this paper, we present the first search by COHERENT for accelerator-produced DM particles.
-This uses data collected by our CsI detector which measured \cevns{} \cite{Akimov:2017ade,Akimov:2021dab,Akimov:2021dab} at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory~\cite{Mason:2000wb}.
+This uses data collected by our CsI detector which measured \cevns{} \cite{Akimov:2017ade,COHERENT:2021xmm} at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory~\cite{Mason:2000wb}.
 We focus on a single benchmark model of scalar DM particle, $\chi$, mediated by a vector portal particle, $V$, \cite{PhysRevD.84.075020} with masses $m_\chi$ and $m_V$, respectively.
 In this model, $V$ kinetically mixes with the SM photon with a coupling $\varepsilon$.
 DM particles can then be produced through $V\rightarrow\chi\bar{\chi}$ decay with a coupling $\alpha_D$.
-The thermal DM abundance depends on the single parameter, $Y$~\cite{Izaguirre:2015yja}, defined as
+The DM scatterign cross section at thermal freeze-out, and thus relic DM abundance in the modern universe, depends on the single parameter, $Y$~\cite{Izaguirre:2015yja}, defined as

 We thus adopt this parameter when presenting our results for convenient comparison to other measurements.
-Our analysis is restricted to the mass range $1$~$<$~$m_\chi$~$<$~$220$~MeV$/c^2$.
-We assume $\alpha_D=0.5$ with lower values of $\alpha_D$ giving more strict constraints.
-We consider parameters for which the model remains perturbative, $\alpha_D<1$.
-We also assume $m_V/m_\chi=3$ throughout, again a conservative choice~\cite{deNiverville:2015mwa}.
+Our analysis is restricted to scalar DM in the mass range $1$~$<$~$m_\chi$~$<$~$220$~MeV$/c^2$.
 A spin~\textonehalf~particle is also viable as a DM candidate, though these scenarios would require lower couplings to match the cosmologically observed concentration.
 With improved sensitivity in the future, we will explore constraints on Majorana and pseudo-Dirac fermion DM, but currently focus on scalar DM.